Wolfie the Seawolf: Lore

 Wolfie was born on February 10, 1994.
-His height is 6 feet tall and he is a double major in marine biology and cheerleading.
+He is 7 feet tall and he is a double major in marine biology and cheerleading.

 The Seawolf is described as a mythical sea creature from the Tlingit tribe with the head of a wolf and the fins of a killer whale.
-The Seawolf brought good luck to those able to see it.
+It supposedly brings good luck to those able to see it.
 However, the Stony Brook mascot looks like an ordinary wolf.